Typhoid fever

 - Is a vaccination programme planned or in place?

-- Are rumours or is misinformation about typhoid fever spreading in the community?
+- Are there rumours or misinformation about typhoid fever?
+What are the rumours?

 Volunteer actions